captn3m0/kuvera-unofficial-api-specification/docs/introduction/Kuvera-Unofficial-API-Documentation.md

 2. List of AMCs
 3. List of Mutual Fund Plans
 4. Categories of Mutual Funds, along with returns for various time ranges.
-5. Details about a specific Mutual Fund Plan
+5. Details about a specific Mutual Fund Plan(s)
 6. Top bought, sold, and watched funds on Kuvera
+7. Fixed Deposit Plans
+8. Crypto Tokens (in INR)

 ## Authentication